JoshuaCarter/Vanguard-40k/core-rules.md

 When ***Selecting Targets*** for a ***Blast*** weapon, follow these steps:

 1. Select the initial target model for this weapon.
 There must be no friendly models within *Blast Range* range of the initial target.
-1. Determine which enemies which are:
+1. Determine which enemies are:
     - Within *Blast Range* of the initial target; **AND**
     - ***Visible*** to the initial target.
 1. Treat these enemies as belonging to a single unit for the following steps.